mvolkmann/blog/src/swift/DocC.md

 ## Overview

 {% aTargetBlank "https://developer.apple.com/documentation/docc", "DocC" %}
-is a documentation compiler.
+stands for "Documentation Compiler".
+It generates nicely formatted documentation for the public items in Swift packages and frameworks.
+It is not intended to generate documentation for applications or for developers working on the internals of a package/framework.

-It reads a variant of MarkDown text from project source files and converts it into a format that can be displayed nicely inside Xcode.
+DocC reads a variant of MarkDown text from project source files and converts it into a format that can be displayed nicely inside Xcode.
 The documentation also be converted to an HTML-based website.